radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 **Resource Group Administrator** – The Resource Group Administrator role grants permission to manage resource groups, role definitions, and role assignments.

 **Developer** – The Developer role grants permission to create applications and application resources.
-It also allows them to deploy these resources to environments.
+It does not allow them to deploy resources to an environment without the associated Deployer role.
 Out of the box, developers create, update, delete, list, get, and deploy resources from `Application.Core` (except Environment and Extenders), `Applications.Datastores`, `Applications.Messaging`, and `Applications.Dapr`.
 Environments is reserved for the platform engineering team.
 Extenders are not included by default to encourage the use of pre-defined resource types.
 If the platform engineer creates additional resource types, they can add the resource type namespace (aka resource provider name) to this role.

 **Deployer** – The Deployer role is for the same persona as the Developer role.
 The role exists to control which environments the developer can deploy applications to.
 The Developer role and Deployer role are typically assigned to the same user at the same time, just with different scopes.